nDreams

 GAME ON - nDreams' Commitment to Events Safety

 At nDreams, our teams love participating in industry events.
 They're a great way to connect with our peers in gaming, meet new people, get players hands-on with our games, and much more.
-But heartbreaking stories of harassment, unprofessionalism, and even assault that have emerged from recent events did not go unnoticed.
+But heartbreaking stories of harassment, unprofessionalism, and even assault that have emerged from recent events have not gone unnoticed.

 With GAME ON, we are committing to doing more to ensure that everyone can attend events with the awareness and security that there are people looking out for them, and to provide clear and signposted avenues for support if they feel unsafe.